asokolsky/RESTing-with-Flask/01/farm/README.md

 # Simple Farm - Design and Implementation

+### Farm Configuration

+Folder conf contains configuration files.
+Default configration file name is farm.cfg.
+This file is read by both farm server and client.

 ## Server

 We are starting with a 'Hello World' server implemented in pythoon3 using (bare) Flask.

 To learn more about building flask applications check out: https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world

-### Server Configuration

-Folder conf contains configuration files.
-Default configration file name is farm.cfg.

 ### Starting the Server